Hanan Shield

 The Hanan Shield is one of the most prestigious trophies in New Zealand's domestic rugby union competition.
-First played for in 1946 after being presented by the Mayor of Timaru, A.E.S.
-Hanan.
+First played for in 1946 after being presented by the Mayor of Timaru, A. E. S. Hanan.
 The Hanan Shield is based on a challenge system played between North Otago, South Canterbury and Mid Canterbury.
 The holding union must defend the shield in challenge matches, and if a challenger defeats them, they become the new holder of the shield.
-A rules change at the end of the 2011 season meant that the shield is up for challenge in any meeting between the holders and one of the other two teams.
+A rules change at the end of the 2011 season meant that the shield is contested in all meetings between the holders and one of the other two teams.

-The Hanan Shield is held by Mid Canterbury, who beat South Canterbury 34–27 on 21 September 2013.
-One month later Mid Canterbury defended the shield on 26 October by defeating North Otago 26–20 in the 2013 Meads Cup final.
-Nearly one year later, Mid Canterbury were able to defend it for a second time in a row after defeating North Otago 28–7.
-Mid Canterbury has held it ever since.